When to visit

 The Juniper Bistro ($$$)

 The Juniper Hotel restaurant has one of the best views in Banff.
 Ask for a table near a window or on the patio for the best possible vistas.
 The menu offers handcrafted cuisine prepared with fresh local ingredients and features smoked duck breast, beef, lamb and fish dishes.
 Vegetarian and gluten-free options at every meal.
 Ranked one of the Top 100 Best Restaurants in Canada by Open Table.
-Open for breakfast, Monday-Friday from 7 a.m. to 11 a.m. and Saturday-Sunday from 7 a.m. to 2 p.m. and in the evening, Sunday-Thursday from 3 p.m. to 9 p.m. and Friday-Saturday from 3 p.m. to 10 p.m.
+Open for brunch every day from 7 a.m. to 2 p.m. and for dinner, Sunday-Thursday from 5 p.m. to 9 p.m. and Friday-Saturday from 5 p.m. to 10 p.m.

 Located within Rimrock Resort Hotel, Eden is one of only five 5-diamond restaurants in Canada.
 Enjoy one of Banff's finest dining experiences featuring delicately crafted French cuisine influenced by fresh local ingredients.
 Expect to spend 3 hours over dinner.
-Reservation required.
-Open Wednesday-Sunday, from 6 p.m. to 9 p.m.
+Reservations required.
+June-September: open daily from 6 p.m. to 9:30 p.m. / October-May: open Wednesday-Sunday from 6 p.m. to 9 p.m.

 Where to sleep ?